 They have two very distinct meanings yet I hear those two words used interchangeably a lot.
 Possibility means something might happen if you do it yourself whereas Opportunity means if someone gives you a set of circumstances that you adhere to, it might happen.
 I can see why people use it either way at times.

-Yet one you have more direct control over than the other.
+You do have more direct control over one than you do the other.
 I have been given lots of "opportunities" over the years.
 At the very beginning of my business I remember people telling me that if I did something for them at no charge it would by my opportunity to demonstrate my skillset.
 Hmmm, well maybe they were on to something?
-However, after a while I could see that they couldn't see any value in what I did and I was being "had".
+However, after a while I could see that they couldn't really any value in what I did and I was being "had".
 Yet when I was offered a "possibility", it was up to me if it happened or not.

-It was made possible for me to be on the team for the Social Media Summit Ireland 2 years ago.
+It was made possible for me to be on the team for the Social Media Summit Ireland in 2018.
 It was easily one of the most transformative times of my career.
 I say this because I took the initiative and worked on this for free.
-In return I was given valuable experience, access (to speakers and the event) and met some amazingly talented people that I have since worked with and strengthened other relationships I had already had.
+In return I was given an extremely valuable experience, with direct access (to speakers and the event) and met some amazingly talented people that I have since collaborated with and strengthened other relationships I had already had.

 Sometimes you will find you have to decide between one of the two and you have to make the decision who you would rather have in control.
 It is hard at the beginning of any new business; as you can't see into the future and know if your career path is going to work out or not.